Nick Pratto Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 18th-ranked team ERA across all league pitching staffs (4.35).
+- The Tigers' 4.34 team ERA ranks 18th across all league pitching staffs.

-- Olson makes the start for the Tigers, his 18th of the season.
-He is 5-7 with a 4.13 ERA and 96 strikeouts in 98 2/3 innings pitched.
+- Skubal gets the start for the Tigers, his 15th of the season.
+He is 7-3 with a 2.95 ERA and 94 strikeouts in 76 1/3 innings pitched.

-- The righty last pitched on Thursday against the Los Angeles Dodgers, when he went six innings, allowing one earned run while giving up two hits.
+- His most recent time out came on Friday against the Oakland Athletics, when the left-hander went seven scoreless innings while allowing two hits.

-- The 24-year-old has put up a 4.13 ERA and 8.8 strikeouts per nine innings across 20 games this season, while allowing a batting average of .214 to opposing hitters.
+- The 26-year-old has put together a 2.95 ERA and 11.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .201 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.